sumitNITS/Blockchain/CONTRIBUTING.md

 ## Contributing to Blockchain
-The vision behind creating this repository is to make it as transparent as possible and welcoming everyone for their contributions who are passionate about either web3 or blockchain technologies or any other cryptocurrency related things.
+The vision behind creating this repository is to make this project as transparent as possible and welcoming everyone for their contributions who are passionate about either web3 or blockchain technologies or any other cryptocurrency related things.
 If these thing excites you then you are on the right place!
 Remember, we all are learners so no contributions are big or small.
 You are important for everyone!

 ## Prerequisite 👨‍💻